soma-ramesh/Analysis-of-Wind-Turbine-Failure/README.md

 ---------------------------------

 # Project Workflow:
-This project follows the Data Analytics Project Management Methodology to ensure a structured, insight-driven approach to wind turbine failure analysis.I applied each stage iteratively, focusing on business relevance, data quality, and actionable insights to deliver a reliable data analytics solution that supports preventive maintenance and operational efficiency.
+This project follows the Data Analytics Project Management Methodology to ensure a structured, insight-driven approach to wind turbine failure analysis.
+I applied each stage iteratively, focusing on business relevance, data quality, and actionable insights to deliver a reliable data analytics solution that supports preventive maintenance and operational efficiency.

 - Business Understanding
 - Project Architecture